UPDATED: SEPTEMBER 18, 2023 | 2 MIN READ

 What are the requirements for getting coverage through Obamacare?

-To be eligible for Obamacare coverage, you must live in the United States, be a citizen, and can’t be incarcerated at the time of enrollment.
+To be eligible for Obamacare coverage, you must live in the United States, be a citizen, and not be incarcerated at enrollment.
 You don’t have to be employed to enroll in an ACA plan.